woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 And as awareness develops, it becomes obvious that we are entirely responsible for the reality that we lI've in, because it’s our version of it.
 God is not responsible.
 The world is not responsible.
 We are responsible.
 Our experience of reality is our own creation.

 The world is a perfect echo of us.
 It is like standing in a <u>canyon</u>.
 If we shout “God!” we’ll hear “God!” back.
 If we shout “Hate!” we’ll hear “Hate!” back.
 We hear our own projections.
-The RI'ver mirrors our own struggles.
+The river mirrors our own struggles.
 For instance,the qualities that annoy us about others are projections of qualities that we ourselves have.
 Otherwise, we would notice them but they wouldn’t have any charge for us.

 If arrogance in someone bothers us it’s because we’re arrogant.
 If <u>resentment</u> in someone bothers us it’s because we have resentment.
 Otherwise it would make no impression on us, it would be irrelevant, it would have no more significance than the ceiling.
 The canyon echos us.
 And this is true in the widest sense.
 If the world seems violent, let’s look within at ourself.
 What is violent in us?